 (3) Even for searching the most frequent term "all" in the whole data set, parallel index search can complete in about 15 minutes.
 This proves IndexedHBase to be a good fit for researchers' requirement for interactive analysis.

-These observations suggest that by wisely choosing the proper searching strategy, IndexedHBase can save searching time by tens or even hundreds of fold, and thus support interactive analysis very well.
+These observations suggest that by wisely choosing the appropriate searching strategy, IndexedHBase can save searching time by orders of magnitude as seen in ratio of SIS and PIS (using the inverted index) to PSS (that is the older technology), and thus support interactive analysis very well.
 Furthermore, to make the choice about searching strategies in practice, multiple factors should be considered, including terms' document count distribution, random access speed of HBase, number of mappers to use in parallel scan search and parallel index search, etc.

 experiments with LC-IR Synonym Mining Analysis